 Nail down your questions to only the information you need to find out, or it could lead to survey fatigue and respondents will just want to get it over with – leading to bad data.

-SaaS tools, like MonkeyLearn, can analyze thousands of surveys – and all manner of customer feedback – with machine learning, so you don’t have to spend dozens (or hundreds) of hours on manual survey analysis.
-Just four steps to getting real, actionable insights from your open-ended questions:
+Text analysis tools, like MonkeyLearn, can automatically analyze thousands of surveys – and all manner of customer feedback, so you don’t have to spend dozens (or hundreds) of hours on manual survey analysis.

 Online survey tools, like SurveyMonkey, Typeform, and Google Forms simplify the process of creating and sending open-ended surveys.
 They offer easy-to-use templates, so you can customize your surveys with just a few clicks.

 With online survey tools, you can output your customer feedback data to a CSV or Excel file to set it up for automated analysis.
-From there, you just need to do a little data cleaning, so that machines can process it.
+From there, you just need to do some data cleaning, so that machines can process it.

-Sign up to MonkeyLearn to discover other types of text analysis you can perform.
+Sign up to MonkeyLearn to discover other types of text analysis you can perform and check out our tutorial on how to perform text analysis with machine learning.

 Data visualization tools, like MonkeyLearn Studio, show your results in a striking, easy-to-understand visual dashboard, so you can see your fresh insights in broad strokes or minute detail.